“Nobody Died At Sandy Hook”

 Since Fetzer doesn’t bother to publish or even provide a source for the photo he’s speaking of, I can only assume that it’s this one:

-If this is indeed the photo he’s referring to, how did he determine it does not depict an evacuation?
-It certainly looks like one to me.
-Why else would a group of children be walking down Dickinson, away from the school?
-But Fetzer can’t be bothered to elaborate.
+If this is the photo Fetzer’s referencing, how exactly did he determine it’s not an evacuation?
+It sure looks like one—why else would a group of kids be walking down Dickinson Drive, away from the school?
+But Fetzer, unsurprisingly, provides zero explanation.

 “It’s obvious that this photograph was staged, as can also be seen from this photo on that day with frost on the ground and exhaust from the cold:We have no frost on the ground or visible exhalation from the cold in the Shannon Hicks’ photograph, which makes the date of 14 December 2012 no longer even remotely plausible.” pg.
 52